Skip to Main Content

 Information Science & Technology Abstracts is a leading database in the areas of information science.
 ISTA indexes journal articles from more than 450 publications plus books, research reports, and conference proceedings and patents, with ongoing comprehensive coverage of the most important periodicals in this field.
 Coverage dates back to the mid 1960s

-Library & information science abstracts.
+Library and information science abstracts

 Library & Information Science Abstracts (LISA) Abstracts Library and information Science periodicals from more than 68 countries and in more than 20 different languages.
 Many full-text documents are available through article and e-journal links.
 Dates of Coverage: 1969 to current.